 The Republic of Armenia also has various operating taxes, which are assessed on the Bank's activities.
 These taxes are included as a component of other expenses in the statement of profit or loss and other comprehensive income.

-Financial instruments 4.4
+4.4 Financial instruments

 4.4.1 Recognition and initial measurement